Classic German cars everyone loves…

 - Remember to hold on to a copy of how your transport will be done, the port details and other pertaining information available from the moving service company.

-- Ask your shipping expert at Schumacher Cargo for more detail as each shipment can be different depending on your status and your situation.
+- Ask your shipping expert for more details as each shipment can be different depending on your status and your situation.

 - Customs Rules and Regulations